eliaz5536/ShellSketch/README.md

 **_ShellSketch_** is a versatile robust bash script template, with the aim of generating structred-formatted shell scripts as preference by user selection through automation without manually creating scripts from scratch.

-This involves implementation of the following features:
-- Strict HEADER & FUNCTION format
-- Description, notes and required dependencies of your project
-- License type (GPL v3, MIT and etc)
-- Custom ANSI Escape sequences (for shell scripts that require displaying color)
-- Custom Log Level Messaging types (INFO, SUCCESS, WARNING & ERROR)
-- Customized Command-Line Interface menu, with the addition of USAGE and HELP function

 # Features
 ShellSketch offers a comprehensive set of features designed to enhance your shell scripting experience: